Water Operator Training and Professional Development

 Public water systems may offer training in-house provided by a water training professional.
 These trainings may need prior approval or may have been previously approved.
 Safety programs offering training do not need to be preapproved whether offered by an outside provider or in-house trainer.
 Accurate records must be maintained, and signed attendance sheets should be kept on file in case of audit.
 Topics may only be used once during a renewal cycle.
-General safety topics (example first aid) do not meet relevancy requirements.
-Contact James Jacobsen for more information or with questions.
+General safety topics (for example, first aid) do not meet relevancy requirements.
+Contact email@example.com for more information or with questions.

-The following documents should be submitted prior to the training:
+The following document should be submitted after the training: Training Contact Hours Attendance Sheet

 E-learning courses deliver a series of lessons to a web browser or mobile device, to be conveniently accessed anytime, anyplace.
 They can be offered continuously or for a set duration – 8-10 weeks, on average.
 An e-learning class is one in which both learners and instructors communicate via their computers.
 Syllabi, assignments, class lectures, and other course materials are provided on screen, while communication with the instructor and other students in the class is via messaging platforms, personal e-mail, and other media.
 E-learning classes do not meet in person, and learners work on assignments according to their own time schedules.
 In many cases there are deadlines for assignments but no set timeframe in which to accomplish them; tests, however, are usually scheduled and most have time restrictions.